Wilden Marsh and Meadows Lagoon Field 20 Years Ago

-Twenty years ago this month, Mike Averill took these photographs of Wilden Marsh and Meadows Lagoon Field; sandwiched between the north marsh to the west and Wilden Lane to the east, then owned by British Sugar Plc and now by Associated British Foods plc.
+Twenty years ago, Mike Averill took these photographs of Wilden Marsh and Meadows Lagoon Field; sandwiched between the north marsh to the west and Wilden Lane to the east, then owned by British Sugar Plc and now by Associated British Foods plc.
 How I wish this wetland resource, as it was 20 years ago, was part of Wilden Marsh Nature Reserve and Site of Special Scientific Interest.
 If this were so, the Lagoon Field might be home to an even greater quantity and variety of rare fauna and flora than is the case now, particularly with regard to water birds.
 If the Lagoon Field is turned over to residential and industrial development, it will be a sad loss for nature and the local environment.
 Of course, Wyre Forest District Council has a statutory duty to promote, enhance and protect nature reserves and Sites of Special Scientific Interest.
 Today, the largest lagoon in this field has degraded to a flooded wood and is now sanctuary to many birds including ducks, redshank, water rail, snipe, woodcock and curlew, and a frequent haunt of animals predating them.
 The smaller lagoons were filled in when the sugar processing factory closed in 2004; the ground here is still very wet and boggy and covered with willow and alder scrub.
 What a waste of a potentially excellent wetland environment within a true urban setting if this field is developed for industrial and residential use.
 The beneficial effects of the Lagoon Field and Wilden Covert on Wilden Marsh, as feeders and protectors of the north marsh and SSSI, should not be understated or taken lightly.

 If the Lagoon Field were to become part of Wilden Marsh Nature Reserve, an increase in the marsh herd of Shetland and Galloway rare breed cattle will be necessary for successful ground management.
 Also, the flooded wood growing in the large lagoon could be reduced in area to provide an improved species-rich open and part wooded wetland habitat.